The wider curriculum

-Students have the opportunity to participate in a variety of Performing Arts groups – Lincoln Pops Choir, Lincoln Jazz, Lincoln Technical Crew, Drama Productions and extension Drama courses involving a range of professional performers and tutors, based on students’ needs.
+Students have the opportunity to participate in a variety of Performing Arts groups – Lincoln Pops Choir, Lincoln Jazz, Chamber Music, LHS Orchestra, Lincoln Technical Crew, Drama Productions and extension Drama courses involving a range of professional performers and tutors, based on students’ needs.

 The kapa haka group welcomes new members to join at any time of the year.
 This group meets on a weekly basis to practise kapa haka (and sometimes have group lunches).
 We work towards performing at many local events and activities as well as supporting our speakers at the regional Manu Kōrero competition each year.
 If you have an interest in singing, and/or performing, please come along to a practice.
 We are always looking for more people to join our successful and fun kapa haka group.

 The School Council members are selected by an extensive election and interview process.
 The student and staff body vote for 20 candidates who then go forward to an interview with the Principal and a member of the Senior Leadership Team.
 Any student in Year 13 may stand for the Council.
-Year 10 - 13 students can apply to be considered for sub-councils in Academic, Arts, Environment, International, Sports and Social Services.
+Year 10 - 13 students can apply to be considered for sub-councils in Academic, Arts, Sustainability, International, Sports and Social, House, Junior and Year 13 Services.

 The Council's role is to co-ordinate student activities, and to act as a voice for the entire student body.
-The Council is led by the Head Boy and Head Girl, with Council members leading the Academic, Arts, Social, Junior, Sports, Services, Sustainability, House Councils, Year 13 Committee and International Sub-Councils.
+The Council is led by Two Head Students and Two Deputy Head Students, with Council members leading the Academic, Arts, Social, Junior, Sports, Services, Sustainability, House Councils, Year 13 Committee and International Sub-Councils.

 This group involves a cross section of Junior students.
 They work alongside Year 13 council members on projects such as Junior assemblies, prizegivings lunchtime activities and special projects that include documenting the life of a Junior student.